ahmadfajar/vue3-mdb-docs/docs/components/buttons/button.md

 ::: info <BsIcon icon="info_outlined" /><span class="ms-2 h6 mb-0">INFO</span>
 - **BsButton** originally used [Bootstrap CSS](https://getbootstrap.com/docs/5.2/components/buttons/)
   classes.
 However, since v2.2.0, **BsButton** no longer uses Bootstrap CSS.
-This improvement allows **BsButton** to continue working smoothly with the TailwindCSS framework.
+This improvement allows **BsButton** to work seamlessly with both TailwindCSS and Bootstrap CSS frameworks.
 - The bundle only provide contextual color variants.
 It is located at `dist/theme-light.css` and `dist/theme-dark.css` files.
 If the component style and color doesn't suit to your needs, you can customize it using the component's